1. Is the Mountain Ride good for beginner riders?

 The Mountain Ride is a perfect match for most styles of bikes.
 In recent years, we have seen tandems, trikes, Bike Friday's, recumbents, road bikes, touring bikes, triathlon specific bikes, mountain bikes and even hand cyclists.

 Make sure your bike is tuned up and ready before arriving in town.
 Visit your local bike shop to have your bike looked at to make sure it's in good working condition.
 Bike mechanics will be available throughout the weekend at camp and along the routes.
-There are also a few local bike shops in town if you are looking for something specific.

 11. What Safety Tips, Videos and/or articles can you suggest for cycling in NC?